bltavares/UnderscoreCanHaz.js/README.md

       raw: false, #return the html as an Jquery obj
       cache: true #cache the template based on the obj passed to it }

+You can override the default by setting

+    _chz.defaults = { raw: true, cache: false }

 _Probably you are using Jquery and Underscore already, right?_